 What effective presenters do differently

-– Confidence in both message and messenger
+– Confidence grows, both in the message and in the person delivering it.

 It’s about helping people express their thinking mindfully and authentically, in a way that connects and drives change.